The Way of the Fist

 The Way of the Fist is the debut studio album by American heavy metal band Five Finger Death Punch, released on July 31, 2007.
 The album sold 3,800 copies in its first week of release.
 The Way of the Fist made its Billboard 200 debut on August 18, 2007, at No. 199 and peaked at No. 107.
 It has been certified Gold for selling in excess of 500,000 copies as of April 13, 2011.
 This is the band's only release with guitarist Darrell Roberts.

 Recording and release

-The band entered Next Level Studios and Complex Studios in Los Angeles, California, to record The Way of the Fist.
-The album was recorded with Stevo "Shotgun" Bruno (Mötley Crüe, Prong) and Mike Sarkisyan (Spineshank) and was mixed by former Machine Head and Soulfly guitarist Logan Mader.
-Shortly after, they signed a deal with Firm Music, a branch of "The Firm".
-It was released on July 31, 2007, selling 5,400 copies in its first week of release to debut at No. 199 on the Billboard 200 chart and peaked at No. 107.
-The album sold an additional 1,400 copies in digital downloads its first week of release.
+The band entered Next Level Studios and Complex Studios in Los Angeles to record The Way of the Fist.
+It was recorded with Stevo "Shotgun" Bruno (Mötley Crüe, Prong) and Mike Sarkisyan (Spineshank) and was mixed by former Machine Head and Soulfly guitarist Logan Mader.
+Shortly after, the band signed a deal with Firm Music, a branch of "The Firm".
+The album was released on July 31, 2007, selling 5,400 copies in its first week of release to debut at No. 199 on the Billboard 200 chart and peaked at No. 107.
+It sold an additional 1,400 copies in digital downloads its first week of release.